Genealogy-valued Feller diffusion: Concepts and main results

-(1) We consider first conditioning on survival with finite time horizon and then letting this horizon tend to infinity, generally called \textit{the $Q$-limit}.
-For that dynamics we consider the corresponding limits of the rescaled genealogies of the long surviving populations, i.e., the \textit{quasi-equilibria}.
-(2) Complementary we consider size-biasing and representations of this object in particular represent it via the $\U$-valued version of \emph{Evans branching with immigration} from an \emph{immortal line} and show it equals the $Q$-process.
-(3) In addition we consider the extension of the \emph{Kolmogorov-Yaglom exponential limit law} (KY-limit) where we condition the process to survive until time $t$, \emph{rescale the total mass and distances at time $t$} by multiplying them with $t^{-1}$ and then take $t\to\infty$.
+(1) We consider first conditioning on survival with finite time horizon $T$ and then letting $T$ tend to infinity \textit{the $Q$-limit} process $\mfU^\dagger$, since generally this is the name in the $\R$-valued version.
+For this process $(\mfU_t^\dagger)_{t\ge 0}$ we consider then the limit for $t \to\infty$ (rescale distances-mass by $t$), which is called \textit{generalized quasi-equilibria} of the genealogies of $\mfU$.

+(2) In addition we consider a different order of limits than in (1), namely the extension of the \emph{Kolmogorov-Yaglom exponential limit law} (KY-limit) for the $Q$-process, where we condition the process to survive until time $t$, \emph{rescale the total mass and distances at time $t$} by multiplying them with $t^{-1}$ and then take $t\to\infty$.

+(3) Complementary we consider size-biasing and representations of this object in particular represent it via the $\U$-valued version of \emph{Evans branching with immigration} from an \emph{immortal line} and show it equals the $Q$-process.

-(4) Finally, we will bring together the above three groups of results via various representations of the limit genealogies by Cox point processes in particular via \textit{backbone constructions}.
+(4) Finally, the goal is to bring together the above three groups of results via various representations of the limit genealogies by concatenations over \emph{Cox point processes} which uses the \textit{backbone constructions}.

-The results on the long time behavior come in \emph{four pieces} with six theorems: first is given by \emph{$Q$-process}, Palm process and the Kallenberg tree; second, \emph{Evans' branching process with immigration} from an immortal line; third, the \emph{$\U$-valued backbone} construction; fourth, the \emph{KY limit law}.
+The results on the long time behavior come in \emph{four pieces} with six theorems: first, addressing (1)-(3) above, we have \emph{$Q$-process}, Palm process and the Kallenberg tree together with the KY-limit; second point is the construction of the $\U$-valued version of the \emph{Evans' branching process with immigration} from an immortal line and the connection to the $\U$-valued Kallenberg tree; third, the \emph{$\U$-valued backbone} construction; fourth, the \emph{KY limit laws} and their relations for all appearing processes we have constructed in the preceding subsections.